How Twistid Ink Uses Bookedin’s Automation to Eliminate Overwhelm

 Why Twistid Ink chose Bookedin for their tattoo booking app

-After trying 30 (yes, 30) online schedulers, Elisha settled on Bookedin as their tattoo booking app.
+After trying 30 (yes, 30) online schedulers, Elisha settled on Bookedin as their booking software.
 The biggest thing for Twistid Ink was having the ability to turn off the live scheduler.
 Elisha didn’t want her clients to schedule their own appointments, which can be a little tricky in the tattoo industry.

 The second big feature Bookedin had was email customization.
 Elisha could change send times, frequency & whether they sent to email or mobile.